EU and China struggle over key concerns ahead of summit

 The EU has become more vocal in its criticism of China, calling the powerhouse a partner, an economic competitor and a "systemic rival" on governance in a recent strategic document drawn up by the EU commission.

-Concerns are ripe in the EU over China's predatory investment, and its growing influence is some member states, particularly in the bloc's southern and eastern flank, that could undermine EU consensus on its China policy.
+Concerns are ripe in the EU over China's predatory investment, and its growing influence in some member states, particularly in the bloc's southern and eastern flank, that could undermine EU consensus on its China policy.

 China's massive infrastructure investment, the Belt and Road project has divided member states, with some raising concerns, others, like Italy - the biggest EU member to do so - recently signing on to the initiative.